termlen0/termlen0.github.io/_posts/2017-07-15-observations.md

 In summary, be vigilant about the API schema you are working with.
-It is very easy (especially for most of us who are just getting started), to not realize whether we are dealing with an YANG model or an XSD schema.
+It is very easy (especially for most of us who are just getting started), to not realize whether we are dealing with a YANG model or a XSD schema.
 Hopefully this post highlights the difference and helps further our collective understanding.
 Appreciate your feedback!